 Are you a UD alumnus in long-term recovery?
 Join us for our inaugural UD Alumni in Recovery Coffee Hour!
 The Collegiate Recovery Community at the University of Delaware began in 2014 and serves students who identify as being a person in long-term recovery as well as students who have close friends or family in recovery.
 This is an opportunity to meet other alumni in recovery as well as learn more about what the University of Delaware is currently doing for students in recovery.
 You may even have the opportunity to meet current students involved with the CRC at UD.
 And of course, coffee and light refreshments!

-Visit The South Green and enjoy some family friendly fun!
+Enjoy some family-friendly fun!
+Take pictures at our larger than life selfie station.
+Get your face painted.
+Eat a selfie cookie (you won’t believe how cool these are!).
+Pick up free vintage Alumni Weekend t-shirts.
 Play yard games while listening to We Kids Rock.
-Have some free UDairy ice cream or quench your thirst with delicious old fashioned lemonade while you make a YouDee inspired craft.
-Oh and don’t forget to get your picture taken with our live blue hens.
-All these stations are free and fun ways to enjoy being back on campus.
+Have some free UDairy ice cream or quench your thirst with delicious old fashioned lemonade while you make a YouDee-inspired craft.
+Oh, and don’t forget to get your picture taken with our live blue hens.
+All these activities are free and fun ways to enjoy being back on campus.

 Do you have what it takes to earn big money?
 This fast-paced interactive game emphasizes the importance of self-discipline, planning and making sound choices about getting a good education, spending wisely, saving early and often, and taking prudent risks… plus it’s tons of fun.
 Winners will receive a prize!
 Don’t miss this fun, family event hosted by the Lerner College of Business and Economics.
 Ages 8 and up.